bpstephanie/The_Country_Quiz/README.md

 ### User Stories

  * First-time User:
-    - I want to understand how to play the quiz.
+    - As a user, I want to understand how to play the quiz.
-    - I want to see if I get the answer incorrect or incorrect.
+    - As a user, I want to see if I get the answer incorrect or incorrect.
-    - I want to be able to restart the quiz.
+    - As a user, I want to be able to restart the quiz.
-    - I want to interact with and play the quiz testing my knowledge and being entertained.
+    - As a user, I want to interact with and play the quiz testing my knowledge and being entertained.

  * Repeat User:
-    - I want to answer different questions.
+    - As a repeat user, I want to answer different questions.
-    - I want to improve my score.
+    - As a repeat user, I want to improve my score.

  * Site Owner:
-    - I want users to easily understand how to play the quiz.
+    - As a site owner, I want users to easily understand how to play the quiz.
-    - I want users to enjoy the quiz and feel challenged answering the questions.
+    - As a site owner, I want users to enjoy the quiz and feel challenged answering the questions.
-    - I want users to play the quiz many times.
+    - As a site owner, I want users to play the quiz many times.

 [Back To Top](<#contents>)